Bipshark/computahsecuhritu/README.md

 * Weakest adversary: which is the weakest adversary that can compromise the system?
 * MTTC (Mean Time To Compromise): calculates the statistical mean time to an intrusion

+## The basis of OS protection is separation.
+The separation can be of four different kinds:
+* Physical: physical objects, such as CPU’s, printers, etc.
+* Temporal: execution at different times
+* Logical: domains, each user gets the impression that she is ”alone” in the system
+' Cryptographic: hiding data, so that other users cannot understand them

 ## Nice links
 http://www.slideshare.net/aouyang/2-security-architecturedesign-11860029